ibaylov/fractal-spheres/README.md

 # The documentation

-The documentation is extracted from source code comments by Doxugen.
+The documentation is extracted from source code comments by Doxygen.
 To recreate it install doxygen.
 Once having doxygen installed run

     cd doc && doxygen

 # Running

-After the application is build type in
+After the application has been built type in

 	src/fractal-spheres
 or, if you have already installed it with __make install__, simply run